siddhantpatni0407/spring-boot-mongo-db-service/README.md

+Here’s an **enhanced README** with **detailed, step-by-step instructions** to run the app in both Docker and Kubernetes environments, including Mongo Express and more clarity for each step:

+---

 # spring-boot-mongo-db-service

 A production-ready **Spring Boot + MongoDB** CRUD service built with **Java 21**, **Spring Boot 3.5.5**, **Gradle**, and containerized for **Docker**, **Docker Compose**, and **Kubernetes**.

-> TL;DR: Run it locally with Mongo in Docker using one command:
+> TL;DR: Run it locally with MongoDB + Mongo Express using one command:
 >
 > ```bash
-> cp .env.example .env && docker compose up --build
+> docker compose up --build
 > ```

 ---